mrbar42/X-Agent/README.md

 ## Structure

 - `manifest.json`  Standard extension configuration file
-- `background.js`  Contains the outgoing request sniffer and modify header according to `USERAGENT' variable value
+- `background.js`  Contains the outgoing request sniffer and modify header according to the variable on page head
 - `xagentScript.js`  Small content script that inject the actual script
-- `xagent.js`  Modifies the javascript ```js navigator``` object according to the variables in the top of the script
+- `xagent.js`  Modifies the javascript `navigator` object according to the variables in the top of the script

 # Usage